ProteusMRIgHIFU/BabelBrain/docs/docs/pipeline/pipeline.md

 <img src="Simulation-11.png" height=450px>

 ### 3.c.v - BSonix
-These are commercial transducers with fixed focal lengths as reported in [Schafer *et al.*](https://doi.org/10.1109/TUFFC.2020.3006781).
+These are commercial transducers with fixed focal lengths as reported in <a href="https://doi.org/10.1109/TUFFC.2020.3006781" target="_blank">Schafer et al.</a>.
 The user can select focal length of 35, 55, 65 and 80 mm.
 Similar to the CTX_500, it is assumed the device is in direct contact with the skin, with the option to move the transducer away from the skin to simulate placing a coupling pad.

 <img src="Simulation-13.png" height=450px>